FluxML/fluxml.github.io/tutorials/_posts/2021-10-14-vanilla-gan.md

 For the hyperparameters shown in this example, the generator produces useful images after about 1000 epochs.
 And after about 5000 epochs the result look indistinguishable from real MNIST data.
-Taining 100 epochs takes about 80 seconds on a Power9 CPU with NVidia V100 GPU, the GPU utilization is between 30 and 40%.
-So training may take a while.
-To observer the network more frequently during training you can for example set `output_period=20`.
+Using a Nvidia V100 GPU on a 2.7 GHz Power9 CPU with 32 hardware threads, training 100 epochs takes about 80 seconds when using the GPU.
+The GPU utilization is between 30 and 40%.
+To observe the network more frequently during training you can for example set `output_period=20`.
+Training the GAN using the CPU takes about 10 minutes per epoch and is not recommended.

 ## Resources